Dibbb/RepData_PeerAssessment1/PA1_template.md

 Number of missing values: 2304

-The missing values were replaced by the nearest next value.
+The missing values were replaced by the nearest previous value.

 ```r